-Driver’s Alert, through which EMCOR monitors driver behavior to identify areas of risk and correct them before an accident or more serious incident occurs.
+Vehicle Monitoring Program, through which EMCOR monitors driver behavior to identify areas of risk and correct them before an accident or more serious incident occurs.
 In addition, decals on fleet vehicles invite members of the public to comment on our drivers’ behavior and practices.
-The Driver’s Alert Program is a proven tool for changing driver behavior.
+The Vehicle Monitoring Program is a proven tool for changing driver behavior.
 Side benefits include improved mileage and lower emissions.

-GPS Insight, which monitors vehicles and drivers in real time.
-This program provides real-time vehicle usage (speed over posted speed, after hours usage, "geo-fencing") and manufacturer recall / diagnostic code notifications to approximately 2,000 vehicles, or about 25% of our fleet.
+GPS Program, which monitors and manages vehicles and drivers in real time.
+This program provides real-time vehicle usage (speed over posted speed, after hours usage, "geo-fencing") and manufacturer recall / diagnostic code notifications to approximately 4,000 vehicles, or about 40 % of our fleet.
 Direct benefits include improved mileage and lower emissions.

 The Fleet & Driver program also includes requirements for motor-vehicle record checks and defensive-driving training.
-Both Driver Alert and GPS Insight are important tools to safeguard our assets and protect our shareholders, management, employees, other road users and members of the public against the inappropriate, illegal, or dangerous use of company vehicles.
+Both Vehicle Monitoring and GPS programs are important tools to safeguard our assets and protect our shareholders, management, employees, other road users and members of the public against the inappropriate, illegal, or dangerous use of company vehicles.